cmkushnir/NMSModBuilder/readme.md

 ### Command-Line

 #### no_split_tabs
+> May be removed in future releases.

 Force the application to start with a single set of tabs.<br/>
 By default the application will start with [split-tabs](Doc/Tab/Tabs.md).<br/>
-Legacy support, may be removed in future releases.

 #### no_github
 Prevent the application from connecting to GitHub.<br/>